OJ Simpson, fallen football hero acquitted of murder in ‘trial of the century,’ dies at 76 - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Imprisoned at age 61, he served nine years in a remote northern Nevada prison, including a stint as a gym janitor.
 He was not contrite when he was released on parole in October 2017.
 The parole board heard him insist yet again that he was only trying to retrieve sports memorabilia and family heirlooms stolen from him after his criminal trial in Los Angeles.

-“I’ve basically spent a conflict-free life, you know,” Simpson, whose parole ended in late 2021, said.
+“I’ve basically spent a conflict-free life, you know,” said Simpson, whose parole ended in late 2021.

 “I don’t think most of America believes I did it,” Simpson told The New York Times in 1995, a week after a jury determined he did not kill Brown and Goldman.
 “I’ve gotten thousands of letters and telegrams from people supporting me.”

-Twelve years later, following an outpouring of public outrage, Rupert Murdoch cancelled a planned book by the News Corp-owned HarperCollins in which Simpson offered his hypothetical account of the killings.
-It was to be titled, “If I Did It.”
+Twelve years later, following an outpouring of public outrage, Rupert Murdoch canceled a planned book by the News Corp.-owned HarperCollins in which Simpson offered his hypothetical account of the killings.
+It was to be titled “If I Did It.”

 Goldman’s family, still doggedly pursuing the multimillion-dollar wrongful death judgment, won control of the manuscript.
 They retitled the book “If I Did It: Confessions of the Killer.”